 - Better boarding group.
 If I’m traveling with only a carry-on, this is important so that I can have access to the overhead bin storage.
 People in later boarding groups will have to check carry-on bags if there is no more overhead bin space.

-I take more than 2 domestic roundtrips per year on American Airlines*, and there are additional benefits that make this card worth keeping.
+I take more than 2 domestic roundtrips per year on American Airlines, so that benefit alone makes this card worth keeping.

 How long has it been since the card was opened?

 There is no reason to close your card right after receiving a welcome bonus because you will have already paid the annual fee (if there is one).
-So my advice is to wait at least 10-11 months before you close a card (1-2 months before your card anniversary).
+My advice is to wait at least 11 months before you close a card.
 Some banks even let you close a card after the annual fee is posted.
 Usually you will get a prorated amount back.

 Is it possible to downgrade to a no-fee card?